How to Edit Beautiful Instagram Photos With Lightroom Presets (Free Video)

 Step #6: Planning Your Instagram Feed and Aesthetic

-One of the biggest benefits to using Lightroom presets is that you’re able to maintain a cohesive Instagram aesthetic across all your images.
+One of the biggest benefits of using Lightroom presets is that you’re able to maintain a cohesive Instagram aesthetic across all your images.

 The #1 tip for a beautiful Instagram aesthetic?
 Use the same preset (or filter) on all of your images!